MEd Early Childhood Special Education Concentration (Licensure)

 This program has been identified by George Mason University as one that may lead to a career requiring professional licensure/certification.
 Federal regulations require Mason to disclose information as to whether this program meets/does not meet the educational requirements for licensure/certification in your state, or whether such a determination has not been made.
 Please consult our Licensure Disclosure Tool for the disclosure statement specific to your desired state/program combination.

-- ECED 401: Developmental Pathways of Diverse Learners, Birth-Adolescence (3 credits) OR ECED 501: Developmental Pathways of Diverse Learners, Birth-Adolescence (3 credits)
+- ECED 501: Developmental Pathways of Diverse Learners, Birth-Adolescence (3 credits)

-- ECED 402: Foundations of Language and Literacy for Diverse Prekindergarten and Kindergarten Learners (3 credits) OR ECED 502: Foundations of Language and Literacy for Diverse Prekindergarten and Kindergarten Learners (3 credits)
+- ECED 502: Foundations of Language and Literacy for Diverse Young Learners, Birth-Age 5 (3 credits)

-- ECED 403: Inclusive Curriculum for Young Learners: Planning Instruction and Guidance (3 credits) OR ECED 503: Inclusive Curriculum for Young Learners: Planning Instruction and Guidance (3 credits)
+- ECED 503: Inclusive Curriculum for Young Learners: Planning Instruction and Guidance (3 credits)

-- ECED 404: Engaging Families of Diverse Learners, Birth – Grade 6 (3 credits) OR ECED 504: Engaging Families of Diverse Young Learners (3 credits)
+- ECED 504: Engaging Families of Diverse Young Learners (3 credits)

 - ECED 505: Introduction to Early Childhood Special Education (3 credits)